-In certain cases, EPO is responsible for funding 100% of project costs rather than sharing such costs with the Partnership in accordance with the existing sharing ratio of 66% funded by the Partnership and 34% funded by EPO.
-Under the Omnibus Agreement, EPO agreed to make additional contributions to us as reimbursement for our 66% share of any excess project costs above (i) the \$28.6 million of estimated project costs to complete the Phase II expansions of the DEP South Texas NGL Pipeline System and (ii) \$14.1 million of estimated project costs for additional Mont Belvieu brine production capacity and above-ground storage reservoir projects.
+Under the Omnibus Agreement, EPO agreed to make additional cash contributions to South Texas NGL and Mont Belvieu Caverns to fund 100% of project costs in excess of (i) the \$28.6 million of estimated costs to complete the Phase II expansion of the DEP South Texas NGL Pipeline System and (ii) the \$14.1 million of estimated costs for additional Mont Belvieu brine production capacity and above-ground storage reservoir projects.
 These projects were in progress at the time of our initial public offering.
-EPO made cash contributions to our subsidiaries in connection with the Omnibus Agreement of \$9.3 million during the three months ended March 31, 2008.
+EPO made cash contributions to our subsidiaries of \$36.7 million under the Omnibus Agreement during the six months ended June 30, 2008.
+Of this amount, \$36.6 million was contributed to South Texas NGL to fund costs of its Phase II pipeline project.
+We expect additional contributions of approximately \$6.7 million from EPO during the remainder of 2008 in satisfaction of its project funding obligations under the Omnibus Agreement.
+EPO will not receive an increased allocation of earnings or cash flows as a result of these contributions to South Texas NGL and Mont Belvieu Caverns.

-The Mont Belvieu Caverns' LLC Agreement states that when the Partnership elects to not participate in certain projects, then EPO is responsible for funding 100% of such projects.
+Mont Belvieu Caverns' LLC Agreement.
+The Mont Belvieu Caverns' LLC Agreement (the "Caverns LLC Agreement") states that if the Partnership elects to not participate in certain projects of Mont Belvieu Caverns, then EPO is responsible for funding 100% of such projects.
 To the extent such non-participated projects generate identifiable incremental earnings for Mont Belvieu Caverns in the future, the earnings and cash flows of Mont Belvieu Caverns will be adjusted to allocate such incremental amounts to EPO by special allocation or otherwise.
-Under the terms of the agreement, the Partnership may elect to reacquire for consideration a 66% share of these projects at a later date.
-EPO made cash contributions to Mont Belvieu Caverns in connection with this agreement of \$36.2 million during the three months ended March 31, 2008.
-These funds were subsequently distributed to the Partnership as a reimbursement for its funding of the projects that it elected to not participate in.
+Under the terms of the Caverns LLC Agreement, the Partnership may elect to acquire a 66% share of these projects from EPO within 90 days of such projects being placed in-service.